 Brest Oblast is famous for careful attitude to architectural monuments.
 The Brest Hero Fortress memorial is a true landmark of the region.
 St. Nicholas Brotherly Church and St. Simon Church in Brest, the Cathedral of Intercession and the Church of the Exaltation of the Holy Cross in Baranovichi, the Jesuit collegium and a church in Pinsk, the Kamyanets Tower in the town of Kamenets, the Sapega Palace Complex in Ruzhany are protected by the state.

-In Brest there are three theaters – Brest Academic Drama Theater, the Phantasy Dance Theater, and Brest Puppet Theater – and Brest Oblast Philharmonics.
+In Brest there are four theaters – Brest Academic Drama Theater, the Phantasy Dance Theater, the Polesye Drama Theater, and Brest Puppet Theater – and Brest Oblast Philharmonics.
 Brest Oblast hosts multiple international and national festivals and sports competitions.
 Among the most remarkable are the international theater festival Belaya Vezha, the international festival of classical music January Music Nights.

 Brest Oblast is the heart of Belarusian Polesye.
 It boasts unique landscapes combining forests and swamps.
 In the north-west of the region there is a unique natural monument, the oldest forest reserve in Europe – Belovezhskaya Pushcha.
 In 1992 the Belovezhskaya Pushcha National Park was made a UNESCO World Heritage site.